ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In some situations, ties become difficult to visualize.
 Chief among these are contests with binary outcomes, where only two possible results are conceivable.

-Your GM can either change the situation on such a tie, introducing a new element that likely renders the original prize irrelevant to both pariticipants, or they can resolve the ties in your favor.
+Your GM can either change the situation on such a tie, introducing a new element that likely renders the original prize irrelevant to both participants, or they can resolve the ties in your favor.

 #### 2.3.5.2 Bumps